wwt/docker-foundations/docs/index.md

 ## Overview

 This Hands-On walk-through is designed to provide you real-world exposure to the foundational Docker instructions to build a Docker image and integrate it with Visual Studio Code.
+The outcome from this lab is both knowledge of Docker and building containers plus the added benefit of learning how to utilize the container as your development environment when using Visual Studio Code.

 Here are some additional resources available: